mbarker84/css-irl-eleventy/src/posts/choosing-a-green-web-host.md

 I’m not aware of many hosting companies that publish detailed sustainability information on anything beyond electricity use (if they even publish that).

-## Renewable energy vs. Energy efficiency
+## Renewable energy vs. energy efficiency

 There’s much more we could examine when it comes to the energy efficiency of our site’s infrastructure.
 [Using a CDN](https://www.wholegraindigital.com/blog/how-using-a-cdn-is-better-for-people-and-the-planet/) (Content Delivery Network) **could** be a greener choice, as web pages can be served close to the the user, reducing data transfer.
 But with a more distributed network there could be a trade-off, as there may be less control over the carbon-intensity of the electricity.